For a proper understanding of diabetic health, you need to compare with an average healthy individual (a person without diabetes).

 - Hormonal changes

-Self-monitoring of glucose level is the best tool to keep track of these influencing factors.
+Self-monitoring of glucose levels is the best tool to keep track of these influencing factors.
 It helps you to take the necessary measures to control your blood glucose level more effectively.

 Fasting blood-glucose number (before breakfast)

-This test needs to be performing on an empty stomach, mostly after eight hours of fasting before breakfast.
-It shows how effective your long-acting insulin or medication that you take.
+This test be performed on an empty stomach, mostly after eight hours of fasting before breakfast.
+It shows how effective your long-acting insulin or medication that you take is.
 In general, the results will be as follows:

-- FPG Levels between 110 and 125 (6.1 to 6.9 mmol/L) are considering impaired fasting glucose (pre-diabetes).
-It is slightly higher than usual but not high enough to diagnose as diabetes.
+- FPG Levels between 110 and 125 (6.1 to 6.9 mmol/L) are considered impaired fasting glucose (pre-diabetes).
+It is slightly higher than usual but not high enough to diagnose diabetes.

 - FPG level of 126 mg/dL (7.0 mmol/L) or higher absorbed on two different days to confirm diabetes.